Contrastive Explainable Clustering with Differential Privacy: Introduction

-1. We introduce the \prob{} problem, designed to formalize private contrastive explanations to all agents in clustering using $k$-median and $k$-means objectives.\\ 2.
-We present an $\epsilon$-DP mechanism, PrivateExplanations, which provides a contrastive explanation to each agent while ensuring the same utility bounds as private clustering in Euclidean spaces~\cite{ghazi:neurips20}.
-We use the private coreset technique of~\cite{ghazi:neurips20}, which is an intermediate private data structure that preserves similar clustering costs as the original data.
-The main technical challenge is to derive rigorous bounds on the approximation factors for all the contrastive explanations.\\ 3.
-We evaluate our methods empirically on realistic datasets used in the problems of vaccine center deployment in Virginia~\cite{mehrab2022data}.
-Our results show that the privacy-utility trade-offs are similar to those in private clustering, and the errors are quite low even for reasonable privacy budgets, demonstrating the effectiveness of our methods.
+\textbf{Our contributions.}\\ 1.
+We introduce the \prob{} problem, designed to formalize private contrastive explanations to all agents in clustering using $k$-median and $k$-means objectives.\\ 2.
+We present an $\epsilon$-DP mechanism, PrivateExplanations, which provides a contrastive explanation to each agent while ensuring the same utility bounds as private clustering in Euclidean spaces, offering personalized insights without compromising privacy or clustering quality.
+We use the private coreset technique of~\cite{ghazi:neurips20}, which is an intermediate private data structure that preserves similar clustering costs as the original data. \\ 3.
+We evaluate our methods on diverse datasets with varying distributions and feature dimensions.
+Our results demonstrate privacy-utility trade-offs comparable to private clustering, with low clustering errors even at reasonable privacy budgets, showcasing the effectiveness of our approach.
 Our research stands out by seamlessly integrating differential privacy into contrastive explanations, maintaining the quality of explanations even under privacy constraints.
 This work bridges the gap between privacy and explainability, marking a significant advancement in privacy-aware machine learning.
-Due to space limitations, we present many technical details and experimental evaluations in the Appendix.
+A key technical contribution of our work is the derivation of rigorous bounds on the approximation factors for all contrastive explanations, ensuring their reliability and effectiveness.
+Due to space limitations, we only present major technical details in the main paper.
+We maintain a full, updated version of this paper with complete proofs and extended experimental results at~\cite{nguyen2024contrastiveexplainableclusteringdifferential}.